rdwrome/347fa25/README.md

 - Email: [rrome@berklee.edu](rrome@berklee.edu)
 - Phone: 336.355.1993
 - Office Hours:
-	- Tuesdays 11am-1pm EST.
+	- Tuesdays 12pm-1pm EST; Thursdays 11am-12pm EST.
-	- Meetings will *always* take place in person at 1126 Boylston Room 208 (never zoom).
+	- Meetings will *always* take place in person at 1126 Boylston Room 208 (never on Zoom).
-	- Walk-ins welcome, but preference is given to those who make [appointments here.](https://calendar.app.google/ER3N9CgnNFRqi8qE6)
+	- Walk-ins welcome, but preference is given to those who make [appointments here.](https://calendar.app.google/uHYL8MRLPpP5ABpH9)
 	- If you are not available during my office hour, you are welcome to use Berklee Google Calendar (be signed into your own account and search for "r.d.w.rome") to look at my whole calendar and make an appointment that way.
 It is up-to-date; no need to email me.
 Just drop the appointment in my calendar.

 ## Policies